 It’s not the amount of money that the parent saves, but the message they are sending.
 When you tell your child, grandchild, niece, or nephew that you are saving money for them, what they hear is that they are smart and that they are college material.
 They also don’t want to disappoint someone who believes in them.

-So even if you can’t save enough to fully fund their university education, or their tuition at a community college, trade school, vocational program, you really will get a good return on your investment if you open a 529 college savings account for a young person that you care about.
+So even if you can’t save enough to fully fund their education at a university, community college, trade school, or vocational program, you really will get a good return on your investment if you open a 529 college savings account for a young person that you care about.
 It is an investment that will pay off dividends for them throughout their lives.
 In my office, we administer the award-winning Bright Start and Bright Directions college savings programs.

-Eventually, my brother changed his attitude, started willingly going to school, and even stayed there the whole day.
-My parents invested time with him, and he has gone on to have a respected career and raised a great family.
+Eventually, my brother got to know the teacher he was scared of.
+She eventually became his favorite teacher, and he started willingly going to school.
+He even stayed there the whole day!
+Despite that hiccup, he has gone on to have a respected career and raised a great family.
+I don’t say it enough, but I am proud of my big brother.

 Sincerely,